 Here are the 9 components a candidate applying to both the Shaffer and Bank of America Foundation fellowships must complete:

-- The BOAF Fellowship 2019/2020 Application You can apply for both BOAF and Shaffer with just this application.
+- The BOAF Fellowship 2019/2020 Application You can apply for both BOAF and Shaffer Fellowships with just this application.
 Refer to the fellowships as Shaffer/BOAF throughout the essays except for essay #4, which pertains only to the BOAF fellowship.

 - An official law school transcript

 - A Letter of Recommendation from a professor

 Please note that fellowship committee members are not eligible to write letters of recommendation.
 The committee members for the 2019/2020 Fellowship year are Michael Jenuwine, Gerry Bradley, Jimmy Gurule, Jim Kelly, and Jennifer Mason McAward.

 Make sure that your recommendation writers reference that they recommend you for both the Shaffer and BOAF fellowships.